safirex/WNovelArchiver/README.md

 # WNovelArchiver
-A simple python script to easily download and keep up to date raw web-novels on syosetu (only, atm)
+A simple python script to easily download and keep up to date raw web-novels on syosetu and kakuyomu

 If your connection isn't stable, the script may crash while downloading.
 ### Features: